OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/command-ref/ReadGeoLayersFromFolder/ReadGeoLayersFromFolder.md

 ```

 After running the command, the following GeoLayer IDs are registered within the GeoProcessor.
-`ExampleFile4` is not included in the registered GeoLayer IDs becasue the
+`ExampleFile4` is not included in the registered GeoLayer IDs because the
 `Subset_Pattern` parameter only includes files that end in `.geojson`.

 |Registered GeoLayer IDs|